 5.1.5.
 Customize Fonts

-In the Fonts section you can change the currently used font to a different font type.
-It is also possible to change the font base size.
+In the Fonts section, you can change the currently used font to a different font type and change the font base size.

 Any changes to the fonts are saved after clicking the page's main Save button.